 Trinity Hospital was one of the medical facilities that was destroyed in the earthquake.

-The earthquake has worsened the situation, reducing to rubble much of Port-au-Prince’s infrastructure, damaging numerous health-care facilities - the Ministry of Health estimated that over 60 percent of the medical structures in the areas most effected by the earthquake were either damaged or destroyed - and forcing large swathes of the population into makeshift camps where food, water, hygiene and medical care were substandard at best and, at worst, non-existent.
+The earthquake has worsened the situation, reducing to rubble much of Port-au-Prince’s infrastructure, damaging numerous health-care facilities - the Ministry of Health estimated that over 60 percent of the medical structures in the areas most affected by the earthquake were either damaged or destroyed - and forcing large swathes of the population into makeshift camps where food, water, hygiene and medical care were substandard at best and, at worst, non-existent.